Terms and Conditions

-10.15 If a Member or user circumstances change at any time, they should consult Sports Staff immediately and, if required, be prepared to seek medical advice.
+10.15 If a Member or user's circumstances change at any time, they should consult Sports Staff immediately and, if required, be prepared to seek medical advice.

 10.16 Users should read the Health Commitment Statement prior to partaking in any type of exercise.
 These are available at each reception area for you to read.

 10.17 Sports club members are expected to abide by all Team UOP policies, which can be found on our website or upon request.

-10.18 Users who suffer from epilepsy must be aware and cautious of the strobe lighting used in our Les Mills virtual classes.
+10.18 Users who suffer from epilepsy must be aware and cautious of the strobe lighting used in our Les Mills classes.

-10.19 An emergency button is provided in both studios and must be pushed in case of an emergency for members who exercise without an instructor in gym@spin or a virtual class.
+10.19 An emergency button is provided in both Studio 2 that must be pushed in case of an emergency for sports club members who exercise without an instructor during their allocated usage time.